extract pdf text java with GroupDocs.Parser in Java

 double filePath = "YOUR_DOCUMENT_DIRECTORY/your-document.pdf";

-with the actual path to your PDF.
+Replace YOUR_DOCUMENT_DIRECTORY with the actual folder that contains your PDF.

-Step 2: Create an Instance of Parser
+Step 2: Create a Parser Instance

 // Initialize Parser with the specified file path